Here are the laws that govern truck accident cases:

 Don't make any assumptions, get the right help

 Hopefully it's apparent, but we know what we're talking about when it comes to trucking accident cases.
 We've been handling them for over 25 years and we have a track record to prove it.
-If you're unsure which laws might apply to your particular case, or you don't think your current attorney knows either, just give us a call and we'd be happy to point you in the right direction.
-(855)-326-0000 is where we can be reached.
+If you're unsure which laws might apply to your particular case, or you don't think your current attorney knows either, just give us a call at (855)-326-0000 and we'd be happy to point you in the right direction.

 If you want to get some more information about winning your truck accident case, read on: